The Walking Dead: Dead City: Casting

 In April 2022, Gaius Charles was cast as Perlie Armstrong.
 In July, Željko Ivanek, Jonathan Higginbotham, and Mahina Napoleon were cast as "The Croat", Tommaso, and Ginny respectively.

 In April 2024, Kim Coates was announced to have joined the cast for the second season.
-In July, Keir Gilchrist, Dascha Polanco, Jake Weary, and Pooya Mohseni were announced to have joined the cast.
+In July, Keir Gilchrist, Dascha Polanco, Jake Weary, and Pooya Mohseni joined the cast.
 In February 2025, the main cast for the second season was confirmed.

 In September 2025, Aimee Garcia and Jimmi Simpson were announced to have joined the cast as series regulars for the third season.
 In October, Raúl Castillo joined the cast as a series regular.
+In May 2026, the main cast for the third season was confirmed and Michael Emery also joined the cast.
+In July 2026, Emily Kinney was confirmed to reprise her role as Beth Greene from The Walking Dead in an episode set in an alternate reality.

 Filming

 Principal photography for the first season began on July 19 in New Jersey and wrapped on October 24, 2022.
 Locations include the Meadowlands Arena, Franklin Lakes Nature Preserve, Port Newark, National Newark Building, Newark Symphony Hall, Hoboken Terminal, Liberty State Park and Shades of Death Road.

-Filming for the second season began by April 8, 2024 in Taunton, Massachusetts.
+Filming for the second season began by April 8, 2024, in Taunton, Massachusetts.
 Michael E. Satrazemis, who previously directed episodes of The Walking Dead, Fear the Walking Dead and The Walking Dead: The Ones Who Live would be directing, with Adam Suschitzky serving as cinematographer.
-Filming had wrapped by July 15, 2024, in Massachusetts.
+Filming had wrapped by July 15, 2024.
 Co-star and executive producer Lauren Cohan directed episode 6, although she was erroneously said to also direct episode 4.

 Filming for the third season began by September 8, 2025, in Brockton, Massachusetts.
-Additional Massachusetts filming occurred in Boston and Worcester.
+Additional filming occurred in Boston and Worcester, Massachusetts.